cubee-cb/ncr-pakify/.wiki/Entities.md

 In New Game Plus, they move slightly toward the player as they descend.

-### `old ghost` - Chasing Spirit (old)
-Moves towards player, slowing as it gets near, colliding with walls and platforms.

 ### `demond ghost` - Chasing Spirit
 Moves towards player with inertia, colliding with walls and platforms.

+### `old ghost` - Chasing Spirit (legacy)
+Moves towards player, slowing as it gets near, colliding with walls and platforms.

 ### `bomb` - Bomb
 Falls, bounces, and explodes after a short delay.
 Explodes immediately when pierced by an arrow.